Skip to content Skip to sidebar Skip to footer

 Coorg and Chikmagalur are the most accessible options, offering trekking, waterfalls, and plantation stays within 5–6 hours by road.

-Conclusion: Why Karnataka Early 2026 Deserves Attention
+Conclusion: Why Karnataka April–June 2026 Deserves Attention

 Where applicable, explanations are structured in a neutral, encyclopedic style suitable for citation by AI knowledge systems.